Simple closed curves contained in~$\varepsilon$-boundaries of planar sets: The main result

 \section{The main result}

-Recall that a \textit {neighbourhood of a point} is a set whose interior contains the given point.
+Recall that a \textit{neighbourhood of a point} is a set whose interior contains the given point.
 A space is \textit{locally connected} iff every neighbourhood of every point contains a connected neighbourhood of the same point.
-A \textit{continuum} is a connected compact set, and a \textit{semi-continuum} is a space whose any two points are contained in some continuum.
+A \textit{continuum} is a connected compact set, and a \textit{semi-continuum} is a space such that any pair of points is contained in some continuum.
 A point is a \textit {cut point} of a space iff the complement of this point is not a semi-continuum.